Guide

 3. Monitoring the games in real time

-When your games are finally up and running it’s easy to visualize the state of each game to follow along in either the public instructor page or the games dashboard.
-Both provide simple and clear ways to review each game and see which players are connected, the current week/turn, who has sent their orders and whose are still pending, etc. This is also useful for making sure a game isn’t “stuck” because of players’ invalidated orders.
+When your games are finally up and running it’s easy to visualize the state of each team/round in the session follow-up page.
+It provides simple and clear ways to review each game and see which players are connected, the current week/turn, who has sent their orders and whose are still pending, etc. This is also useful for making sure a game isn’t “stuck” because of players’ invalidated orders.

 If you want to set a specific time limit for all the games, you can activate the Timer feature which will enforce the maximum time allowed for a player to take their turn.
 To do this, select all the games within the dashboard and click “Start Timer”.